Todd Haimes Theatre: 2000s

 The American Airlines opened the 2004–2005 season with a revival of the play Twelve Angry Men, which was extended several times and became Roundabout's longest-running show at the theater.
 That season also saw a revival of the play The Constant Wife.
 The American Airlines next hosted the play A Naked Girl on the Appian Way and the musical The Pajama Game during the 2005–2006 season; although The Pajama Game was especially popular, it closed instead of transferring to another theater.
 The theater was then occupied by the plays Heartbreak House, Prelude to a Kiss, and Old Acquaintance during the 2006–2007 season, as well as Pygmalion, The 39 Steps, and Les Liaisons Dangereuses in the 2007–2008 season.
 39 Steps, which transferred to other Broadway theaters after its run at the American Airlines, was Broadway's most successful play in several years, running through 2010.
 The American Airlines' 2008–2009 season saw more revivals of plays, namely A Man for All Seasons, Hedda Gabler, and The Philanthropist.
 Roundabout presented the plays After Miss Julie and Present Laughter and the musical Everyday Rapture in the 2009–2010 season.

-2010s to present
+2010s

 In 2010, Roundabout and AA agreed to renew their naming-rights contract.
 The theater hosted the plays Mrs. Warren's Profession and The Importance of Being Earnest in the 2010–2011 season, with the latter production being extended due to its popularity.
 This was followed by the plays Man and Boy, The Road to Mecca, and Don't Dress for Dinner in 2011–2012; Cyrano de Bergerac, Picnic, and The Big Knife in 2012–2013; and The Winslow Boy and Machinal in 2013–2014.
 (Note: For a listing of which shows were performed in a given season, see: